adamcorren/fantasy_football_project_report/README.md

 real-world counterparts.
 Fantasy sports players compete against each other in private and public leagues, and the player with the highest overall score at the end of an annual season wins.
-The fantasy sports industry is experiencing rapid growth, with a projected Compound Annual Growth Rate (CAGR) of 12-13% and an expected value of nearly $13 billion by 2028

 ### How Does Human Bias Impact FPL?